Gold certificate (United States): End of the Gold Certificate Era in the United States (March 1933)

-As part of the Roosevelt Administration's response to the effects of the Great Depression and particularly the outflow of gold for hoarding and for shipment overseas, the practice of redeeming gold certificates for gold coin was ended by Presidential Proclamation 2039 (dated 6 March 1933) and Executive Order 6073 (dated 10 March 1933).
-On 5 April 1933, Executive Order 6102 was issued; it required all persons in the United States to deliver (with limited exceptions) all gold coin, gold bullion, and gold certificates to the Federal Reserve by 1 May 1933.
-By order of the Secretary of the Treasury dated 28 December 1933, private possession of gold certificates was declared illegal.
-Due to their (then-)illegal status and public fear that the notes would be devalued and made obsolete, this resulted in the majority of circulating notes being retired.
+As part of the Roosevelt Administration's response to the effects of the Great Depression and particularly the outflow of gold for hoarding and for shipment overseas, the practice of redeeming gold certificates for gold coin was ended by Presidential Proclamation 2039 (dated March 6, 1933) and Executive Order 6073 (dated March 10, 1933).
+On April 5, 1933, Executive Order 6102 was issued; it required all persons in the United States to deliver (with limited exceptions) all gold coin, gold bullion, and gold certificates to the Federal Reserve by May 1, 1933.
+By order of the Secretary of the Treasury dated December 28, 1933, private possession of gold certificates was declared illegal.
+Due to their (then-) illegal status and public fear that the notes would be devalued and made obsolete, this resulted in the majority of circulating notes being retired.

-The restrictions on private ownership of gold certificates were revoked by Treasury Secretary Douglas Dillon effective 24 April 1964, primarily to allow collectors to own examples legally; however, gold certificates are no longer redeemable for gold, but instead can be exchanged at face value for other U.S. coin and currency designated as legal tender (e.g., Federal Reserve Notes and United States Notes).
+The restrictions on private ownership of gold certificates were revoked by Treasury Secretary Douglas Dillon effective April 24, 1964, primarily to allow collectors to own examples legally; however, gold certificates are no longer redeemable for gold, but instead can be exchanged at face value for other U.S. coin and currency designated as legal tender (e.g., Federal Reserve Notes and United States Notes).
 In general, the notes are scarce and valuable, especially examples in "new" condition.